 Also, if the air pump goes kaput, there is a very small window for replacing it.
 If left without a viable air pump for too long, the plants will rapidly decline.

 The pH and nutrient levels can vary a great deal.
 Therefore, in multiple bucket systems, each must be tested individually.
 All in all, though, the benefits greatly outweigh any negative factors and, really, any type of gardening requires maintenance.

 DIY Hydroponic Deep Water Culture

 A DIY hydroponic DWC is very easy to design.
-All you need is a 3 ½ gallon bucket, 10-inch net pot, an air pump, air tubing, an air stone, some rockwool, and some expanding clay growing medium or the growing media of your choice.
+All you need is a 3 ½ gallon (13 L.) bucket, 10 inch (25 cm.) net pot, an air pump, air tubing, an air stone, some rockwool, and some expanding clay growing medium or the growing media of your choice.
 All of this can be found at the local hydroponics or gardening supply store or online.

 Begin by filling the reservoir (bucket) with hydroponic nutrient solution at a level that is just above the base of the net pot.
 Connect the air tubing to the air stone and place it in the bucket.
 Place your plant with visible roots growing out of the rockwool into the reservoir.
 Surround the plant with either your choice of growing medium or the aforementioned expanded clay pellets.
 Turn on the air pump.